HackerYou/scratchWorkshop/scratch.md

 Scratch programs are built using blocks that interconnect with one another to perform tasks.

-Here's a few examples of some cool things that have been built in Scratch:
+Here are a few examples of cool things that have been built in Scratch:
 [Wall Runner](https://scratch.mit.edu/projects/152384832/)

 [Animations](https://scratch.mit.edu/projects/94311916/)